Cingulara/openrmf-docs/README.md

 > Please ensure you check the launch.json on the VSCode windows to point to your NATS and your Keycloak setup.

+## Metrics Tracking with Prometheus and Grafana

+Starting with version 0.10.7 we include metrics tracking for all our major subsystems.
+See the [OpenRMF Metrics](metrics.md) document for more information.

 ## Authentication with Keycloak

 Starting with version 0.8 we have AuthN and AuthZ setup for use.
-See the [Keycloak Document](keycloak.md) for more information.
+See the [Keycloak Document](keycloak.md) document for more information.

 ## Known issues
 If you find something please add an issue to the correct repo.